Tshangla language

 Tshangla is a Sino-Tibetan language of the Bodish branch closely related to the Tibetic languages.
 Tshangla is primarily spoken in Eastern Bhutan and acts as a lingua franca in the region; it is also spoken in the adjoining Tawang tract in the Indian state of Arunachal Pradesh and the Pemako region of Tibet.
-Tshangla is the principal pre-Tibetan language of Bhutan.
+Tshangla is the principal pre-Tibetic language of Bhutan.

 Classification

 Tshangla is frequently assumed to be close to the Tibetic languages.
 Bradley (2002) includes in among the East Bodish languages.
 Van Driem (2011), however, leaves it unclassified within Sino-Tibetan, pending further research.

 Bodt (2012:188-189) classifies Tshangla as a Bodish language, but notes that Tshangla (like East Bodish) is related to, but not directly descended, from Classical Tibetan.

 Grollmann & Gerber (2023) note that Tshangla is not particularly closely related to Bodish at all and should be placed in a separate part of the Trans-Himalayan linguistic phylum.